Kimitsuna-Goblin/GGD/README.md

 + Mean-Differed Sigma-Equaled: a distribuion with components of different means and equal standard deviations
 + Mean-Equaled Sigma-Differed: a distribuion with components of equal means and different standard deviations
 + Mean-Differed Sigma-Differed: a distribuion with components of both means and standard deviations are different

+Therefore, there are a total of 16 kinds of distribution models.

+The larger the number of the kind, the more degrees of freedom and the more complex distribution can be represented.
+But simple models may be easier to use for analyzing data.

 ## Major functions and members